vmware-archive/wardroom/docs/bootstrapping-a-kubernetes-cluster.md

 #### Modifying CNI Manifests

 Wardroom provides a mechanism to modify the YAML deployment manfiests of the CNI plugin before installing it in the cluster.
+This mechanism is implemented as an ansible library, which allows you to express conditions as well as modifications using jsonpath syntax.

 The following example shows how to set the `CALICO_IPV4POOL_CIDR` environment variable in the Calico deployment manifests.
-This must be defined in the `extra_vars.yml` file:
+This must be defined in your inventory or an `extra_vars.yml` file:

 ```yaml
 kubernetes_cni_calico_manifest_mods: